nvhaver/purple-team-exercise-framework/PTEFv2.md

 ### Target Accounts

-Target accounts (a.k.a service accounts, functional IDs) may be created for logging into systems, accessing proxies, and email.
+Target accounts (a.k.a. service accounts, functional IDs) may be created for logging into systems, accessing proxies, and email.
 While real, production accounts may be used, ensure credentials are not compromised during the Purple Team Exercise based on the TTPs.
 If this is a concern, the following steps may be taken: